SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.3/README.md

 ## Start the React Native app

-1. Open the `app.json` file and paste the URL that you copied from the last exercise here `<REPLACEURL>`, as shown below.
+1. Open the `app.json` file in `mobile-app` direcotry and paste the URL that you copied from the last exercise here `<REPLACEURL>`, as shown below.

    ![mobile_app](../assets/REPLACEURL1.png)